Thursday, February 27, 2014

-Except, the principle of Occam's razor, that the fewest assumptions is the best answer, would mean that it was King Sequenenre's coffin in the entrance corridor leaving the lady of the house in the burial chamber!
+Except, the principle of Occam's razor, that the fewest assumptions are the best answer, would mean that it was King Sequenenre's coffin in the entrance corridor leaving the lady of the house in the burial chamber!

 (1) Dockets: The Theban Royal Mummy Project

 (3) The Royal Mummies, G. Elliot Smith, ISBN 071562959 X

 (4) The Complete Valley of the Kings, Nicholas Reeves & Richard H. Wilkinson, ISBN: 978-0-500-2840-3-2, Pg.
 205